-One of the most popular and persistent bird feeding myths is that dried rice thrown at weddings will enlarge in a bird's stomach and make it explode.
+One of the most popular and persistent bird feeding myths is that dried rice thrown at weddings will enlarge in a bird's stomach and make the bird explode.
 While untrue, this myth has led to wedding birdseed being a favored item to toss at the departing bride and groom, but is it any better to throw birdseed at weddings?

 Rice Won't Make Birds Explode

 Many bird species regularly feast on rice, much to the annoyance of rice farmers.
-Bobolinks, geese and ducks all eat great quantities of rice, and never have there been any substantiated reports or evidence of "exploding" birds.
+Bobolinks, geese, and ducks all eat great quantities of rice, and never have there been any substantiated reports or evidence of "exploding" birds.

 Using Wedding Birdseed